AndroidPatch/APatchDocs/docs/en/patch.md

 magiskboot.exe repack boot.img
 ```

-To pack and generate the image.
+to pack and generate the image.
 The generated `new-boot.img` is the patched image.

 ---